Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 Hint

-Use the general solution from the previous question and the given relation between solutions to the two mentioned systems of differential equations.
+Use the general solution from the previous Question and the given relation between solutions to the two mentioned systems of differential equations.

 Answer